-Dr. Wilson currently serves on the AAPOS Board of Directors and as the President of AAPOS.
-He is also currently the Chair of the governing Council of the American Ophthalmological Society.
+Dr. Wilson currently serves on the AAPOS Board of Directors and as the president of AAPOS.
+He is also currently the chair of the governing council of the American Ophthalmological Society.

-Dr. Wilson serves on the editorial Board of the Journal of AAPOS and served as Executive Editor of the American Journal of Ophthalmology.
+Dr. Wilson serves on the editorial board of the Journal of AAPOS and served as executive editor of the American Journal of Ophthalmology.
 He has been elected to membership in the prestigious American Ophthalmological Society, where he serves on the governing council, and the Association for Research in Strabismus (“The Squint Club”).

-At MUSC and the Storm Eye Institute, Dr. Wilson serves as the Pediatric Ophthalmology Fellowship Program Director.
+At MUSC and the Storm Eye Institute, Dr. Wilson serves as the pediatric ophthalmology fellowship program director.
 He is also on the Appointment, Promotion, Tenure, and Mentoring Committee.
-He is a Career-in-Medicine Mentor for medical students and a Promotion and Tenure Mentor for academic faculty members.
-On a national scale, he serves in a leadership role on several clinical trials including his role on the Steering Committee of the Infant Aphakia Treatment Study.
+He is a career-in-medicine mentor for medical students and a promotion and tenure mentor for academic faculty members.
+On a national scale, he serves in a leadership role on several clinical trials including his role on the steering committee of the Infant Aphakia Treatment Study.

 Dr. Wilson received a BS degree from Clemson University and an M.D. degree from the Medical University of South Carolina.
 After an internship and residency in ophthalmology at the National Naval Medical Center in Bethesda, Maryland, Dr. Wilson completed a fellowship in pediatric ophthalmology at the Children’s National Medical Center in Washington D.C. under the direction of Dr. Marshall Parks.
-Dr. Wilson is Board Certified in Ophthalmology and is a Fellow of the American Academy of Ophthalmology.
+Dr. Wilson is board certified in ophthalmology and is a fellow of the American Academy of Ophthalmology.

 Dr. Wilson’s research interests include surgical techniques for use in the treatment of pediatric cataracts, as well as the full range of strabismus in children and adults.
 Dr. Wilson has given more than 650 invited presentations at national and international conferences including 21 named lectures.
-He has written or contributed to 27 books and published over 250 scientific papers, chapters, and invited editorials on a wide variety of subjects.
+He has written or contributed to 27 books and published over 250 scientific papers, chapters and invited editorials on a wide variety of subjects.
 Dr. Wilson has trained residents and fellows for more than 20 years and maintains a large referral practice, receiving patients for consultation and surgery from around the world.
-He has been selected by his peers as one of the “Best Doctors in America” and as US News & World Report (top 1% in the USA) “America’s Top Doctors”.
+He has been selected by his peers as one of the Best Doctors in America and as a U.S. News & World Report (top 1% in the U.S.) America’s Top Doctors.